OF-40: Variants

 OF-40 Mk.2: The Mk.2 version of the OF-40 featured an improved OG14LR fire control system which included dual-axis main gun stabilisation and improved sensors.
 The Mk.2 had an improved day/night periscope for the commander, an improved sight with variable 7x and 14x magnification for the gunner, and a turret-mounted LLLTV camera which provides night-time observation and identification up to 2 km and relays imagery to monitors at both the gunner's and commander's stations.
 This variant also received welded steel appliqué armour on the turret front face.
 All UAE OF-40s have been upgraded to Mk.2 standard.

 OF-40 Mk.2 MTCA: A single example of OF-40 Mk.2 was upgraded with the MTCA engine that gave the tank 170 extra HP from 830 to 1000 HP.

 OF-40 Mk.2 THETIS: An experimental OF-40 Mk.2 that had access to the THETIS thermal sight+NVD along with extra armour around the tank turret.

 OF-40 ARV: An armoured recovery vehicle based on the OF-40 chassis, manned by a 4-man crew and equipped with an 18-ton crane, a 35-ton winch, dozer blade and a welding kit.

 OF-40 SPAAG: Although it was never produced, a self-propelled anti-aircraft vehicle similar to the Gepard was proposed should any customers request it.

+OF-40 Mk.3: Improved version with a 120mm gun and a V-12 MCTA engine.
+It is thought to have been created due to Kuwait looking fondly at an improved OF-40, but no deal was ever signed and the tank remained in prototype stage.

+Sabiex HIFV: Prototype for a Heavy Infantry fighting vehicle developed in Belgium by Sabiex between 2005 and 2008 for the UAE from leftover OF-40 MK.2 stocks.
+The vehicle uses a BMP-3 turret and can carry 5 infantrymen plus the 2 operators, it weighs 35 tons without the turret and 45 tons with the turret.
+Despite the creation of a functional prototype, the conversion of the remaining OF-40 into HIFVs never happened.